Anthonypaige/investnurenergy/src/content/post/water-heaters-federal-incentives-overview.md

 Water heating is a fundamental aspect of our daily routines, encompassing activities from refreshing morning showers to essential tasks like dishwashing.
 As the global focus shifts towards energy efficiency and sustainability, water heating emerges as a critical area for innovation.
 Accounting for nearly 20% of a home's energy usage, the choice of a water heating system can significantly influence both your energy bills and environmental footprint.
 The Inflation Reduction Act of 2022 has initiated federal rebate programs, encouraging homeowners to transition to more efficient water heating solutions.
 This guide explores various energy-efficient water heaters, their efficiency ratings, and the federal incentives available.

-### **Heat Pump Water Heaters: The Future of Sustainable Heating**
+### **Heat Pump Water Heaters**

 Heat Pump Water Heaters (HPWH) are a key component of the Inflation Reduction Act, recognized for their exceptional efficiency.
 They are incorporated in both the Electrification Rebate Act (HEHRA) and the Energy Efficient Home Improvement Credit (25C).

-#### **Why it's included in the Inflation Reduction Act**
+#### **Why HPWS are featured in the IRA**

 HPWHs, unlike traditional water heaters, extract heat from the surrounding air to heat water, a process that renders them 3-5 times more efficient.
-Learn more about their advantages in our article on [Heat Pump Water Heaters](heat-pump-water-heaters-are-the-model-of-efficiency).
+Learn more about their advantages in our article on [Heat Pump Water Heaters](whats-a-heat-pump-water-heater).

 #### **Federal Incentives**